travleev/patch-scripts/README.rst

     > patch_apply.sh \
       $HOME/dist/C810mnycp00/MCNP_CODE/MCNP5 \      # original files
+      $HOME/work/MCNP5-mod                          # place for modified files
       torus.patch.5 \                               #  patch
-      $HOME/work/MCNP5-mod                          # place for modified files

-will copy ``$HOME/dist/C810mnycp00/MCNP_CODE/MCNP5`` to ``$HOME/work/MCNP5-mod`` if the latter does not exist, and the patch will be applied to the copy.
+will copy ``$HOME/dist/C810mnycp00/MCNP_CODE/MCNP5`` to ``$HOME/work/MCNP5-mod`` if the latter does not exist, and the patch will be applied to files in ``$HOME/work/MCNP5-mod``.
+For details see the comments in the script file.

 ``patch_get.sh``